sebastiankula/SportsbookAnalyzer/README.md

-# Historical Sportsbook Analyzer
+# Outclass The Odds

 This project utilizes the [The Odds API](https://the-odds-api.com/) to access the betting lines for each major sportsbook worldwide, focusing on analyzing the major North American sportsbooks, such as DraftKings, BetMGM, Fanduel, Bovada, Fliff and Hard Rock Bet.
-With the found information, users will be able to find various lines to all sports games found in the sportsbooks.
+With the information found, users will be able to compare various lines to all sports games found in the sportsbooks.

   - This gives users the ability to compare lines
   - Gives the ability for bettors to find the lines with the most value to secure more profit